Yash81300/Task-Management-System/QUICKSTART.md

 1. Backend is on port 8000
 2. Frontend is on port 3000
 3. Both are running
+4. Virtual environment is activated when running the backend

 ## 📊 Test Data